eth-sri/tableak/README.md

 once the environment is set up, the code can be run from the unzipped repository without the need of any further setup or downloads.

-**Note**: Due to file size issues the Health Heritage dataset is currently **not included** in the repository.
-We are working on a solution and will update the code accordingly.
+### Raw Dataset Data
+All raw data files are included in the repository, except for the files of the Health Heritage Prize dataset, as it is over the size limit of GitHub.
+The required raw data for the Health Heritage dataset can be downloaded from [here](https://files.sri.inf.ethz.ch/tableak/Health_Heritage/).
+Please, download the files and place them on the path `datasets/Health_Heritage`.

 ## Usage of TabLeak
 Here, we give a minimal example in python on how to mount an attack and calculate its accuracy with our code.
 The example is ready to be run in `example.py`.